ahmad-fayyaz/demoRepo/README.md

 # demoRepo
-The quick brown fox jumped over the lazy dog.
+The slow brown dog jumped under the lazy fox.